MykhCher/hw-colored-table/README.md

-Homework page where skills of table-creation and psudoclasses usage are tested.
+Homework page where skills of table-creation and pseudoclasses usage are tested.